CSIRO-enviro-informatics/geosparql-ext-ont/README.md

 # GeoSPARQL Extensions Ontology
-This is an extension to the [GeoSPARQL](http://www.opengeospatial.org/standards/geosparql) OWL ontology that includes details GeoSPARQL doesn't have for indicating spatial resolution, areas, proportional relations (e.g. area overlaps) and roles for multiple `Geometry` objects relating to a single `Feature`.
+This is an extension to the [GeoSPARQL](http://www.opengeospatial.org/standards/geosparql) OWL ontology that includes details required for indicating spatial resolution, lengths, areas, volumes, and some other details.

 This ontology is online at its namespae location: **<http://linked.data.gov.au/def/geox>**.